crashinvaders/gdx-texture-packer-gui/README.md

 Or simply download the distribution files archive, extract and read `./readme.txt` for further details.

 ### System Requirements
-The app works on any major desktop OS (Linux, MacOS, Windows), where Java is available.
+The app works on any major desktop OS (Linux, macOS, Windows), where Java is available.

 The requirements are as follows:
 1. Java Runtime Environment (JRE 8.0 and up) should be installed on your system (`java` command is available from the command-line interface).